Understanding and Treating Neck and Shoulder Pain: A Comprehensive Guide

 • X-rays: Plain X-rays can reveal issues such as narrowing of the space between spinal bones, arthritis-like diseases, tumors, slipped discs, narrowing of the spinal canal, fractures, and instability of the spinal column.

-• MRI: Magnetic resonance imaging is a noninvasive procedure that provides detailed images of neural elements, tendons, and ligaments.
+• MRI: Magnetic resonance imaging is a noninvasive procedure that provides detailed images of the nervous system, tendons, and ligaments.

 • Myelography/CT scanning: This is sometimes used as an alternative to MRI.